 The key file above specifies three keys.
 The first field indicates a unique key number.
 The second, the encryption type, in this instance MD5.
 The third field is the key itself.

-Leap Second Insertion
+Leap Second Announcements

 Internet Time Servers